 Encasa is a sector-owned investment fund manager.
 It offers housing providers three mutual funds tailored to their needs, and is a good place to start when considering a co-op’s options.

-To ensure recommended capital projects get done, co-ops should not rely on there being sources of free money.
-However, it’s a good idea to always have in mind a project that could be ‘shovel-ready’ at short notice.
+It’s a good idea to always have in mind a project that could be ‘shovel-ready’ at short notice.

 Some co-ops may have sufficient reserves to implement their plans without financial assistance, but in many cases the plans will call for new borrowing.
 That borrowing will allow the co-op to achieve its goals and obligations, whether to refinance existing debt, pay for necessary rehabilitation work, or make arrangements to extend leases or buy land.